Does your dog suffer from allergies?

 The answer seems to remain unclear, unfortunately.

-For Ender, (we think) we discovered that his is mostly food with a little bit of inhaled allergies.
+For Ender, (we think) we discovered that he has mostly food allergies — with a little bit of inhaled allergies, as well.

 The good news is, he suffers no more!

 One day this past summer (about a year after rescuing our 2 pups) we noticed our male dog, Ender, had some splotchy spots on his stomach.

 Being that we live in an area that makes everyone suffer from allergies, we didn’t think much of it.

 Until 2 days later when the rash exploded into a full blown skin infection!